LorenzoPicken/DepthCrawler/README.md

 <ul>
   <li>
     <h4>Hit Points</h4>
     <p>Hit Point or HP are the health of the associated entity.
 When this drops to zero, the entity will die.
-For the player, this results in a game over</p>
+For the player, this results in a game over.</p>
   </li>
   <li>
     <h4>Strength</h4>
-    <p>Strength directly correlates to damage that an entity can deal.
+    <p>Strength directly correlates to the damage that an entity can deal.
 Strength is also used in calculating the probability of a succesful guard break against a foe by mesuring against the opponents defense when attacking.</p>
   </li>
   <li>
     <h4>Defense</h4>